rogersmykenzie/custom-packages/README.md

 ### `getState`

 * PARAMS: None
 * RETURNS: The current state.
 This is simply stored in a variable called `state`.
-Note that to prevent potential direct mutation, we return a copy of `state`.
+Note that to prevent potential direct mutation, it is set up to return a copy of `state`.

 ### `dispatch`